chughtapan/praga_core/docs/integrations/OUTLOOK_OAUTH_SETUP.md

 For enhanced security in production:

 1. Create an Azure Key Vault
-2. Store your client secret in the Key Vault
+2. Store your client ID in the Key Vault
-3. Configure your application to retrieve secrets from Key Vault
+3. Configure your application to retrieve the client ID from Key Vault
 4. Grant your application managed identity access to the Key Vault

 ## Monitoring and Analytics